-GOLD RESERVE INC.

-Indicate by check mark whether the registrant files or will file annual reports under cover of Form 20-F or Form 40-F. Form 20-F $\$ Form 40-F $\underline{X}$ .

-Indicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(1): \\\\

-Indicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(7): \\\\

-Indicate by check mark whether the registrant by furnishing the information contained in this Form is also thereby furnishing the information to the Commission pursuant to Rule 12g3-2(b) under the Securities Exchange Act of 1934: Yes\\\ No $\underline{X}$ .
+Address of Principal Executive Offices: 926 West Sprague Avenue Suite 200 Spokane, Washington 99201 Indicate by check mark whether the registrant files or will file annual report Form 20-F $$ Form 40-F $$ s under cover of Form 20-F or Form 40-F. Indicate by check mark if the registrant is submitting the Form 6-K in paper 101(b)(1): as permitted by Regulation S-T Rule Indicate by check mark if the registrant is submitting the Form 6-K in paper 101(b)(7): as permitted by Regulation S-T Rule Indicate by check mark whether the registrant by furnishing the information furnishing the information to the Commission pursuant to Rule 12g3-2(b) upof 1934: Yes No \underline{X} .
 If "Yes" is marked, indicate below the file number assigned to the registrant in connection with Rule 12g3-2(b):